Logo

 Why this matters:

-• Bring data to the meeting and use it to anchor discussions
+• Bring data to anchor discussions

 • Ask: “Is this intervention appropriate for my child’s specific disability?”